Data and Representation for Turkish Natural Language Inference: Experiments

 \subsubsection{Results}

-\Tabref{tab:case_study_i_results_table} demonstrates that \TurkishNLI\ can be used to train very high quality Turkish NLI models.
-We observe that every model performed better on the test fold of SNLI-TR than the dev folds of MultiNLI-TR, which is an expected outcome given the greater complexity of MultiNLI compared to SNLI.
+\Tabref{tab:case_study_i_results_table} demonstrates that \TurkishNLI\ can be used to train high quality Turkish NLI models.
+We observe that every model performed better on the dev and test folds of SNLI-TR than the dev folds of MultiNLI-TR, which is an expected outcome given the greater complexity of MultiNLI compared to SNLI.
 The translation effort seems to have preserved this fundamental difference between the two datasets.

-In addition, BERTurk (Cased), which was trained on a Turkish corpus, achieved the highest accuracy, and BERT-Multilingual (Cased), which utilized a smaller Turkish corpus, was ranked the second, consistently on every evaluation fold.
-The ranking emphasizes the importance of having a Turkish corpus for pretraining.
-Finally, every cased model outperformed its uncased counterpart, suggesting that casing provides valuable information to models for NLI in general.
+In addition, BERTurk, which was trained on a Turkish corpus, achieved the highest accuracy, and \BertMultilingual, which used a smaller Turkish corpus, was ranked the second, consistently on every evaluation fold.
+The ranking emphasizes the importance of having a Turkish corpus for pre-training.